toddheasley/boats/README.md

 ![](Boats/Boats.png)

-New in Boats 4:
+Boats 4 streamlines the high-contrast, large-type visual design from version 3 and includes a handful of major improvements:

 * Seamless offline schedule viewing
+* Complete coverage for holidays and other schedule deviations, such as departures that start or end mid-season
-* New dark mode design
+* System-level dark mode with a subtle, new appearance
 * VoiceOver support

 [![Download on the App Store](Boats/AppStore.svg)](https://itunes.apple.com/app/id1152562893)